AdvaitT17/InvoiceAI/README.md

-# Invoice AI - Data Extraction System
+# Invoice AI - Intelligent Invoice Data Extraction System

-A Python application that extracts structured data from PDF invoices using OCR and machine learning techniques.
-The application processes invoices and extracts key information such as company name, invoice number, product details, and more.
+A modern Python application that extracts structured data from PDF invoices using OCR and advanced machine learning techniques.
+The system processes invoices and extracts key information such as company name, invoice number, product details, and more with high accuracy and confidence scores.

 ## Features